 In Rockchoppers, Edmund Campion examines the influences on the tribal group of Australians and finds that they maintained their links with the Irish-Australian church that had given them a people's religion, rich in symbolic language and strict in its morality.

 Outside the church, an unfriendly society seemed to menace them.
-In response, they turned to their own defensive structures such as the B A Santamaria movement.
-In exploring the experience of Catholics in colonial culture, Champion provides insights into the wider issue of religious minorities finding their place in a pluralist society. (back cover)
+In response, they turned to their own defensive structures, such as the B A Santamaria movement.
+In exploring the experience of Catholics in colonial culture, Champion offers insights into the broader question of religious minorities finding their place in a pluralist society. (back cover)